spr-networks/super/README.md

 The groups directory can be used to create sets of devices that can communicate amongst themselves if a device does not need full LAN access.

 ### Building the project
+All source code can be built on the pi with

 ```
 ./build_docker_compose.sh
 ```